littleprog/Homework1_PIC10C/README.md

 **Version 1.0.0**

-Exploring how to use git by incorporating it into workflow
+Exploring how to use git by creating a spanish card game and incorporating it into workflow

 ---